lassestahnke/CM2003_DL_Medical_Images/project/readme.md

 In the baseline U-Net, no augmentation was used.

+The objective of this experiment was to choose the set of hyperparameters that results in the best DSC.

 ### Data Augmentation
 In addition to the search of the best hyperparameters for our model, we implement the following data augmentation:
 ```python